 To run a job on the HPC cluster, you will need to set up a Portable Batch System (PBS) file.
 This PBS file defines the commands and cluster resources used for the job.
 A PBS file is a simple text file that can be easily edited with a UNIX editor, such as vi, pico, or emacs.
 Information on UNIX editors can be found in the UNIX Overview section of the ITS website.

 Submitting a Job

-In order to use the HPCC compute nodes, you must first log in to one of the head nodes, hpc-login1 or hpc-login2, and submit a PBS job.
+In order to use the HPC compute nodes, you must first log in to one of the head nodes, hpc-login2 or hpc-login3, and submit a PBS job.
 The qsub command is used to submit a job to the PBS queue and to request additional resources.
 The qstat command is used to check on the status of a job already in the PBS queue.
 To simplify submitting a job, you can create a PBS script and use the qsub and qstat commands to interact with the PBS queue.